Migrate from webpacker to jsbundling-rails with esbuild

 once everything has been moved to the app/javascript

-Remove webpacker
+Remove Webpacker

 Remove the following files, but remember to first add any required configuration to your esbuild build script.
 Take a look at adding an esbuild config file for insight into creating more complex esbuild configurations.